Giving children a voice in healthcare encounters: implementing a multi-platform interactive technology with children who have cancer

 Since completing her doctorate Faith has held a number of research posts, and was conferred as Clinical Professor of Children's and Young People's Cancer Care in 2009.
 This was a joint appointment between GOSH and LSBU.
 Faith continues with her joint appointment at GOSH in the role of Deputy Chief Nurse for Research, Nursing and Allied Health.

 Faith has a research career spanning nearly 20 years.
 She is internationally recognised for her research in children's and young people's cancer care.
-This work was recognised in 2007 when she was granted Fellow of the Royal College of Nursing.
+This work was recognised in 2007 when she was granted Fellow of the Royal College of Nursing, in 2018 awarded Life Time Achievement Award by the International Society of Paediatric Oncology, and in 2020 conferred Fellow of the American Academy of Nursing.